-This a tricky question.
+This a tricky question, one of the few questions about Aldi’s business model and working culture you may have to deal with in the interview.
 They expect you to respect the line of hierarchy in the supermarket, and follow the directions of the supervisors.
 On the other hand, Aldi strives to deliver an excellent customer service, and to treat their employees well.
 If you think that something could be done better, or is not fair at all to the customer or employee, you should share your feedback with someone in the store.

 Tell the interviewers that you would talk to a superior.
 You would explain them your reasoning, share your opinion.
 And if they were ignorant, you would not mind approaching the store manager.
 However, at the end, after you shared your feedback and suggestions, you will let them to decide, and you will respect their decision.

 Basically you fell obliged to share your opinion (trying to improve things for customers and employees), but at the same time respect your superiors and their responsibility to make decisions.

 May also interest you: How to overcome interview nerves.

 You overheard two colleague gossiping something about someone in the store which wasn’t true.
 What would you do?